boriskurikhin/bitTorrent/README.md

 This is my [BitTorrent](https://en.wikipedia.org/wiki/BitTorrent) client written in Python.
 I am still working on it.

+* TODO: A major re-write where I move away from using hex strings everywhere *

 ### v1.0
 - Single file download through concurrent communication with multiple peers
 - Supports UDP trackers only (for now)